 The American Revolution was an event of sweeping worldwide importance.
-A costly war that lasted from 1775 to 1783, it secured American independence and gave revolutionary reforms of government and society the chance to continue.
+A costly war that lasted from 1775 to 1783, it secured American independence and gave revolutionary reforms of government and society a chance to continue.
 At its core, the war pitted colonists who wanted independence and the creation of a republic against the power of the British crown, which wanted to keep its empire whole.
 At certain times and in certain places, Americans fought other Americans in what became a civil war.
 From the family whose farm was raided, through the merchant who could not trade, to the slave who entered British lines on the promise of freedom, everyone had a stake in the outcome.

 1763-1774 – From Protest to Revolt

-In that same year, Parliament repealed all of the Townshend Cuties except that on tea.
-In 1773, Parliament reaffirmed the tax on tea and passed a Tea Act designed to help the British East India Company compete with smuggled tea.
+That same year, Parliament repealed all of the Townshend Cuties except that on tea.
+In 1773, Parliament reaffirmed the tax on tea and passed a Tea Act to help the British East India Company compete with smuggled tea.
 Colonists in some ports forced tea ships to return to Britain without unloading.
 That strategy failed in Boston, so a crowd thinly disguised as “Indians” dumped the imported tea into the harbor.
 Parliament responded to the “Boston Tea Party” with the Coercive Acts (called by the colonists the “Intolerable Acts”), which closed the port of Boston and changed the form of government in Massachusetts to enhance the Crown’s power.
 It then appointed General Thomas Gage commander of the British Army in America and governor of Massachusetts and placed that colony under military rule.
-In response, 12 colonies sent delegates to a Continental Congress that met in Philadelphia, Pennsylvania in the fall of 1774 to coordinate support for the “oppressed” people of Massachusetts and opposition to the Coercive Acts.
+In response, 12 colonies sent delegates to a Continental Congress that met in Philadelphia, Pennsylvania, in the fall of 1774 to coordinate support for the “oppressed” people of Massachusetts and opposition to the Coercive Acts.
 The Congress adopted a colonial bill of rights and petitioned Britain for a redress of grievances.

 1775 – The War Begins